FAR-Lab/Interactive-Lab-Hub/Lab 5/README.md

 The ball detection system should also be able to detect when the ping pong ball is in the air and after the ping pong ball has landed into the cup.

 * How does X feel? </br>
-Not completely sure what this question is asking but the ball detection system feels nice.
+Not completely sure what this question is asking but the ball detection system should feel fairly straightforward.
 It is a camera mounted on a fixed platform to ensure stability as it detects balls.
+Users are told to land the balls into the cups.
 Users should feel like the system is reliable and an objective indicator of whether or not a ball has been scored in a game.

 **Include a short video demonstrating the answers to these questions.**